 The remainder of the 20th century saw the development of more bright, young, dedicated lawyers who had articled with the firm, such as John Truscott, Q.C., Paul Walker, Q.C., Tony Saunders, and Carla Forth Q.C., (all of whom were later appointed to the B.C.
 Supreme Court) and Laura Bakan, Q.C., (appointed to the Provincial Court of BC) as well as Donald Yule, Q.C., and Mary Margaret Mackinnon.
 The firm attracted a number of other preeminent counsel who joined the firm after working elsewhere, including Ian Mackie, Jim Leith and Vernon Pahl.

 In the 21st century experienced and respected counsel who share the Guild Yule tradition of excellence and commitment to the client and respect for each other joined the bright, dedicated, new lawyers who had articled with the firm.
-The new counsel include Mark Skorah, Q.C., Jim Doyle, Julie Lamb, Neil MacLean, Adam Howden-Duke, Alexander Kask, Tim Hinkson, and Russell Bailey.
+The new counsel includes Mark Skorah, Q.C., Jim Doyle, Julie Lamb, Q.C., Neil MacLean, Adam Howden-Duke, Alexander Kask, Tim Hinkson, and Russell Bailey.

 Since the 1950s lawyers from the firm have taught insurance law in the Faculty of Law at the University of British Columbia.
-In addition, one of the firm members holds an appointment as adjunct professor in the Faculty of Medicine at UBC and teaches the medical students law as it may apply to health care.
+In addition, one of the firm members holds an appointment as an adjunct professor in the Faculty of Medicine at UBC and teaches the medical students law as it may apply to health care.
 The firm has been active in the education of other lawyers through the Law Society’s Continuing Legal Education program.

 Senior lawyers work diligently to instill in their juniors a rigorous approach to legal analysis, tempered with pragmatism and a sense of fairness.
 Long before mentoring and open doors became fashionable, they were a reality within the firm.
 Guild Yule LLP thereby obtained a reputation as one of Western Canada’s preeminent law firms; a place to which clients could turn for scholarly, yet practical legal advice, as well as unparalleled advocacy before Courts, Commissions and Tribunals.